Offshore bank

-An offshore bank is a bank regulated under international banking license (often called offshore license), which usually prohibits the bank from establishing any business activities in the jurisdiction of establishment.
+An offshore bank is a bank that is operated and regulated under international banking license (often called offshore license), which usually prohibits the bank from establishing any business activities in the jurisdiction of establishment.
 Due to less regulation and transparency, accounts with offshore banks were often used to hide undeclared income.
 Since the 1980s, jurisdictions that provide financial services to nonresidents on a big scale can be referred to as offshore financial centres.
-OFCs often also levy little or no corporation tax and/or personal income and high direct taxes such as duty, making the cost of living high.
+OFCs often also levy little or no corporation tax and/or personal income but impose high direct taxes such as duty, making the cost of living high.

 With worldwide increasing measures on CTF (combatting the financing of terrorism) and AML (anti-money laundering) compliance, the offshore banking sector in most jurisdictions was subject to changing regulations.
 Since 2002 the Financial Action Task Force issues the so-called FATF blacklist of "Non-Cooperative Countries or Territories" (NCCTs), which it perceived to be non-cooperative in the global fight against money laundering and terrorist financing.

 An account held in a foreign offshore bank is often described as an offshore account.
 Typically, an individual or company will maintain an offshore account for the financial and legal advantages it provides, including but not limited to: